Sexual Misconduct and Sexual Violence: Information and Reporting

 report that information to the appropriate contact immediately.

-Members of the College community, guests and visitors have the right to be free from sexual violence.
-When an allegation of sexual misconduct is brought to the administration, and a respondent is found to have violated this policy, serious
+Members of the College community, guests and visitors have the right to be free from sexual misconduct or violence.
+When an allegation of sexual misconduct or violence is brought to the administration, and a respondent is found to have violated this policy, serious

 In order for individuals to engage in sexual activity of any type with each other, there must be clear consent.

-2.1 Consent to one form of sexual activity cannot imply consent to other forms of sexual activity;
+1.A: Consent to one form of sexual activity cannot imply consent to other forms of sexual activity;

-2.2 Previous relationships or consent cannot imply consent to future sexual acts;
+1.B: Previous relationships or consent cannot imply consent to future sexual acts;

 Consent may never be given by: